corrode/corrode.github.io/content/mentorship/_index.md

 <li>Interview preparation & CV review</li>
 <li>Pre-allocated for the full journey.</li>
 </ul>
-<a href="https://cal.com/corrode/intro-call" class="pro-btn pro-btn-secondary pro-btn-full">Commit to the Full Journey</a>
+<a href="https://buy.stripe.com/fZuaEY9Qm1XFb4X6yH9k402" class="pro-btn pro-btn-secondary pro-btn-full">Buy the 10-Session Package</a>
 <p class="pro-price-note">Best value.
-For engineers who are serious about mastering Rust and want the space to do it properly.</p>
+For engineers who are serious about mastering Rust and want the space to do it properly.
+Not sure yet? <a href="https://cal.com/corrode/intro-call">Start with a free intro call</a>.</p>
 </div>
 </div>